You’ve probably heard of mindfulness meditation before.

 This can also make you more likely to experience anxiety, stress, and symptoms of depression.

-Mindfulness exercises redirect your attention away from this type of thinking, which then forces you to engage with your current environment.
+Mindfulness exercises redirect your attention away from this type of thinking and into a calmer mindset.

 This offers many great benefits to you as you’ll see below.